How to Get Your FAA Part 107 License (2026 Complete Guide)

 Your learning style should guide your decision more than your budget.
 Students who learn by doing pick up complex topics like sectional charts and airspace rules much faster with an instructor's guidance.
 The classroom environment creates accountability that keeps you on track.
 The in-person Part 107 Prep Course gives you expert instruction, networking opportunities and the quickest path to your commercial drone license.

 Each week spent studying alone means lost potential income.
 Classroom training costs more upfront, but getting licensed faster and connecting with future collaborators makes it worthwhile for most pilots.
-Success in the drone industry goes beyond passing a test - it's about building relationships and launching your business quickly.
+Cementing those learning by practicing taking the test will ensure you will pass it on the first try.
+But success in the drone industry goes beyond passing a test - it's about practicing your drone flight skills, getting specialized skills if you are trying to get into a certain industry, building relationships, getting a foot in the door with an employer, or launching your business quickly if you are an entrepreneur.

 FAQs